-We just had Earth Week, Arbor Day and Earth Day got balled up with a lot of other celebrations that didn’t exactly have to being closer to the earth.
-Lately many corporate sponsors have green washed their plastic usage or carbon footprints with those sponsorships, one event had a solar panel array and it was announced that it was running the whole show on them but sadly it was not.
+We just had Earth Week, Arbor Day, and Earth Day got balled up with a lot of other celebrations that didn’t exactly have to be closer to the earth.
+Lately, many corporate sponsors have green-washed their plastic usage or carbon footprints with those sponsorships, one event had a solar panel array and it was announced that it was running the whole show on them but sadly it was not.
 Even though I loath to admit it these events do point the way to caring if you are careful enough to look at the core messages.

 A bit of history about Earth Day, officially started in 1970 it was 50 years old in 2020.
-I have heard it was started in response to an oil spill off the west coast, also that it was started as a peace day and that Walter Reuther and the UAW helped fund the first one.
-There was a lot of talk back then that resonated into my childhood, back to the land, hippies, be kind to mother earth, don’t be a litter bug, give a hoot don’t pollute.
+I have heard it was started in response to an oil spill off the west coast, also that it started as a peaceful day and that Walter Reuther and the UAW helped fund the first one.
+There was a lot of talkbacks that resonated into my childhood, back to the land, hippies, be kind to mother earth, don’t be a litterbug, give a hoot don’t pollute.

-I remember a commercial about a kid who new a secrete place in the forest, trees grow there…. he knew of a secrete place at the river, fish lived there, he knew of a place call the sky, birds flew there…. then they showed a place he new and houses grew there, stark and baron, heavy equipment, no living things……
+I remember a commercial about a kid who knew a secrete place in the forest, trees grow there…. he knew of a secrete place at the river, fish lived there, he knew of a place called the sky, birds flew there…. then they showed a place he new and houses grew there, stark and baron, heavy equipment, no living things……

-Another commercial, the crying Indian, trash all around, that was the time of the Hudson River clean ups and rivers that were so polluted with industrial waste they burned.
+Another commercial, the crying Indian, trash all around, that was the time of the Hudson River cleanups and rivers that were so polluted with the industrial waste they burned.
 It was easy to see that there were serious problems.

-One of our members started a thread of letters asking where were you on the first Earth Day, some knew exactly where they were others not so much, some of us were very young.
-We did a clean up and we social distanced, I doctored up a picture to include, I hope you enjoy the comments gleaned from remembering when.
+One of our members started a thread of letters asking where were you on the first Earth Day, some knew exactly where they were others did not so much, some of us were very young.
+We did a cleanup and we socially distanced, I doctored up a picture to include, I hope you enjoy the comments gleaned from remembering when.
 If you get a chance, do something nice for you and the planet, live deliberately and the best you can.